-On Thursday June 22nd Metalworks Institute students had the unique opportunity of listening to a very informative guest-lecture from acclaimed Canadian musician Randy Bachman.
-The famed songwriter and founding member of The Guess Who and Bachman Turner Overdrive is busy this week playing at Toronto Jazz Fest, recording a project at Metalworks Studios, and participating in the filming of an upcoming documentary about his life.
+On Thursday June 22nd Metalworks Institute students had the opportunity to listen to a very informative guest-lecture from acclaimed Canadian musician Randy Bachman.
+The famed songwriter and founding member of The Guess Who and Bachman Turner Overdrive will be busy this week playing at Toronto Jazz Fest, recording a project at Metalworks Studios, and participating in the filming of an upcoming documentary about his life.

 Despite his busy schedule, Randy took two hours out of his day to visit Metalworks Institute where he was interviewed by Music Business Instructor Ron Rogers.